Android Kotlin development with Coroutines, Jetpack Compose, Hilt, and MockK testing

 Actionability | The code examples are fully executable and copy-paste ready — complete ViewModel implementations, repository patterns with Flow, Compose screens, test classes with MockK/Turbine, and working Gradle configurations.
 Every section provides concrete, runnable code rather than abstract descriptions. | 3 / 3 |

 Workflow Clarity | There is no workflow or sequenced process described.
-The skill is a collection of code snippets and patterns organized by topic, but lacks any step-by-step guidance for creating a feature, debugging, or performing multi-step operations.
+The skill is a collection of reference patterns and code snippets organized by topic, but lacks any step-by-step guidance for creating features, debugging, or performing multi-step operations.
 There are no validation checkpoints or feedback loops. | 1 / 3 |

-Progressive Disclosure | The entire skill is a monolithic wall of content with no references to external files and no layered structure.
-Everything from Gradle config to CI/CD to lint rules is inlined, when much of this could be split into separate reference files with the SKILL.md serving as a concise overview. | 1 / 3 |
+Progressive Disclosure | The content is a monolithic wall of text with no references to external files and no layered structure.
+Everything from basic Gradle config to testing patterns to CI/CD is dumped inline.
+The Gradle config, CI pipeline, and detekt config could easily be separate reference files, with the main skill focusing on patterns and workflows. | 1 / 3 |

 Total | 6 / 12 Passed |